Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_downloader_manual.en-US.md

 The following stream methods can be set with options of `--stream` parameter.

-* `standard` - Retrieves stream information from the Chzzk default API.
+* `standard` - Retrieves the stream information from the Chzzk default API.
+* `request-timemachine` - Retrieves the stream information from the Chzzk Time Machine API if possible.
-* `timemachine` - Retrieves stream information from the Chzzk Time Machine API.
+* `force-timemachine` - Retrieves forcibly the stream information from the Chzzk Time Machine API even if the Time Machine is not enabled.

 If you want to set this option to default, just use `--stream` like below.